Ukrainian Ye: Khanty

 In Khanty, the letter represents the sound /je/.

+Old Serbian

+In old Serbian orthography, Є/є represented same sounds as in Ukrainian and Rusyn: the sound combination /je/ or the vowel sound /e/ after a palatalized consonant.

+The letter was eliminated in Vuk Karadžić's alphabet and replaced by digraph је.

 Old Slavonic, Old East Slavic

 In the oldest Slavonic manuscripts, Є was just a graphical variant of Е and thus represents /e/ without palatalization.
 Later Є replaced Ѥ (i.e. denotes /ʲe/ after consonants and /je/ after vowels and in an initial position).
 Later on, it also accepted both a decorative role (as an initial letter of a word, even if there was no iotation) and an orthographical role, to make the distinction between certain homonymical forms (mostly between plural and singular).

 New Church Slavonic

 Since the mid-17th century, the Church Slavonic orthography has the following main rules related to the usage of shapes Є and Е: